 Ensuring In Ear Monitors (IEM’s) are clean, holes unclogged and all drivers are working can save you precious troubleshooting time and gain some confidence in your mix — although not the most glamorous daily task.
-This quick post will show you how to clean in ear monitors quickly with just a few tools and a bit of time.
+This quick post will show you how to clean in ear monitors quickly with just a few tools and a bit of time to take care of IEM earwax.
 Great for monitor engineers, FOH engineers and musicians!

 My tools & steps to clean in ear monitors